simplex-chat/simplex-chat/docs/guide/app-settings.md

 To open app settings:

 - Open the app.
-- Tap on your user profile image in the upper left-hand of the screen.
+- Tap on your user profile image in the upper/bottom left-hand of the screen.
-- If you have more than one profile, tap the current profile again or choose Settings.

-## Your profile settings

-This section is labelled **"You"** in the app settings.
+- Tap on Settings.

 ### Your active profile

 Tap on your avatar/name to update your current profile names and avatar.

-Display name cannot have any spaces and it is recommended to use latin characters and numbers to make it easier to type these names to the users who use [SimpleX Chat for the terminal](../CLI.md) (CLI).
+For display name, It is recommended to use latin characters and numbers to make it easier to type these names to the users who use [SimpleX Chat for the terminal](../CLI.md) (CLI).

 **Please note**: When you save your profile, the update will be sent to all your contacts (excluding the contacts with whom your incognito profiles were shared).
 If you have a large number of contacts it can take several seconds.